Marcel-MD/geo-distributed-message-broker/README.md

 This project is still in development and does not meet all requirements outlined below.

-### Todo

-1. Add some form of authentication
-2. Create configurable Docker image and deployment guide
-3. Sync data when node comes back online

 ### How to run the message broker locally

 First you need to generate SSL/TLS certificates.
 You can use `openssl` to generate self-signed certificates.